thatmattlove/hyperglass-frr/README.md

 Your Key Hash is: $pbkdf2-sha256$29000$9T5njNFaS6lVag1B6H2vFQ$mLEbQD5kOAgjfZZ1zEVlrke6wE8vBEHzK.zI.7MOAVo
 ```

-Copy the API Key, in this example `B3K1ckWUpwNyFU1F` and add it to your configuration.toml:
+Copy the API Key, in this example `B3K1ckWUpwNyFU1F` and add it to `configuration.toml`:

 ```toml
 [api]